seanhasenstein/seanhasenstein.com-v1/data/examples/officials-connection-dashboard.md

 ### Description

 I created this dashboard to manage API's for camp registrations and camp scheduling.
-The dashboard data is connected to an e-commerce platform that I also built.
+The dashboard data is connected to an e-commerce platform that I also built for Officials Connection.

 #### Store Features